-These are keys that use either a hammer action setup or something similar.
+Fully-weighted keys are keys that use either a hammer setup or something similar.

-These are great for those that want a MIDI controller that can be played like and produce the sound of a traditional piano.
+These fully-weighted keys are great for those that want a MIDI controller that can be played and produce the sound of a traditional piano.

 Can I use my keyboard as a MIDI controller?